jbemmel/srl-evpn-proxy/README.md

 However, ARP packets are rare enough to not represent a large burden on the CPU, and a simple VXLAN ARP filter is easier to program.

 I tried collecting sFlow samples, but the SR Linux container image only seems to send counter samples, not packet samples.

+eBPF ARP filter could reduce packets sent to userspace by implementing a hashmap of ARPs already forwarded; the Python userspace could program a list of EVPN VTEPs to ignore

 # Sources used